 While this guide provides the framework, the most important action you can take is to get personalized advice.
 An Army recruiter can answer your specific questions, provide tailored guidance, and help you navigate the path forward.
 The fitness principles behind these standards are rooted in tactical conditioning, the training framework that prepares soldiers for the sustained physical demands of service.

-Two related source worth bookmarking as you prepare: the Air Force PT score calculator gives sister-branch fitness context, and the AFT scoring standards guide breaks down the Army fitness test, formerly the ACFT, now the Army Fitness Test (AFT) as of June 1, 2025, and what it requires once you're in.
+Two related resources are worth bookmarking as you prepare: the Air Force PT score calculator gives sister-branch fitness context, and the AFT scoring standards guide breaks down the Army fitness test, formerly the ACFT, now the Army Fitness Test (AFT) as of June 1, 2025, and what it requires once you're in.

 Combat Fitness